-The proposed increases in water charges are necessary to pay for critical investments in water supply infrastructure rehabilitation and upgrades, and the development of future drought-proof supplies.
-For example, the Anderson Dam Seismic Retrofit will help ensure public safety and bolster future water supply reliability.
-The cost projection for the Anderson Dam Seismic Retrofit project has increased since last year due to the discovery of additional vulnerabilities, which will require a near complete removal of the existing dam, and the determination that the dam's spillway needs to be fully replaced as it has some of the same weaknesses that Oroville Dam's spillway had.
-Also, the state's proposed plan for the California Water Fix is anticipated to improve the reliability of the infrastructure through which 40% of the county's water supply is delivered.
+The proposed increases in water charges are necessary to pay for critical investments in water supply infrastructure rehabilitation and upgrades, and the development of future drought-proof supplies, most notably purified water.
+The Anderson Dam Seismic Retrofit will help ensure public safety and bolster future water supply reliability.
+The cost projection for the Anderson Dam Seismic Retrofit project has increased to \$550 million since last year due to the discovery of additional vulnerabilities, which will require a near complete removal of the existing dam, and the determination that the dam's spillway needs to be fully replaced as it has some of the same weaknesses that Oroville Dam's spillway had.
+Additionally, the \$290 million Rinconada Water Treatment Plant upgrade is more than halfway complete, and will extend the plant's service life for the next 50 years as well as increase production capacity up to 25%.
+Roughly \$229 million is planned to be spent on the state's proposed plan for the California Water Fix and is anticipated to improve the reliability of the infrastructure through which 40% of the county's water supply is delivered.
+Lastly, the District is moving forward to forge its first public-private partnership (P3) on a \$1 billion investment for recycled and purified water expansion that, if constructed, would bring up to 45,000 AF of new water supply to the county each year.

-Staff recommends setting the State Water Project Tax at \$18 million for FY 2018-19.
+Staff recommends setting the State Water Project (SWP) tax at \$18 million for FY 2018-19.
 This translates to a property tax bill for the average single family residence of roughly \$27.00 per year.
 The recommended SWP tax is consistent with past practice.
-If the recommended FY 2018-19 State Water Project Tax is not approved, the M&I groundwater production charge would need to be increased by an additional \$98/AF in North County and \$21/AF in South County.
+If the recommended FY 2018-19 State Water Project tax is not approved, the M&I groundwater production charge would need to be increased by an additional \$98/AF in North County and \$21/AF in South County.
 The open space credit would increase by roughly \$525,000.